diclophis/Age-Of-Discovery/README.md

           has :energy
           has :loyalty

+          - Build a fleet
+          - Start doing small tasks for merchants
+          - Gain fame and fortune by trading goods between ports
+          - explore the far reaches of the known world
+          - Start doing favours for the king to gain rank
+          - start going to places really far from Europe
+          - Start doing difficult tasks for guild masters and merchants
+          - Start attacking pirate fleets
+          - Kill some Turkish (or Spanish) warlord and save the princess

+          Even after the king gives you a title, the chancellor might get nervous about you hanging around the palace, and will throw you out.
+As your rank becomes higher though, the odds that he'll throw you out become less and less.
+          The higher your rank and fame, the more bartering power you have over merchants in Portugal-allied ports.
+If you say no to the shopkeeper (or that crook at the shipyard) when he tells you how much a unit of something costs, he may ask you how much you'd be willing to pay.
+Depending on your rank/fame, you can rip him off big time.
+Thanks to Alex Shovkoplyas for this great tip.

+          Promotions are earned upon passing certain milestones and meeting total fame requirements.
+Requirements for promotion in each individual area are separate, but the required fame is dependent upon your current rank.

 # Your Quest

 Your ancestors once enjoyed the luxuries of nobility until disaster reduced them to poverty and obscurity.